TracyRe/galactic-age-calculator/README.md

 ### Known Bugs
-* Cannot get month, date, or year from birthdate - error is "getFullYear"/"getMonth"/"getDate" is not a function
+* None identified

 ### Technologies Used
-* Javascript
+* Javascript with jQuery
 * Tested with Karma and Jasmine
+* HTML styled with Sass

 ### License
 _license_